kubernetes-sigs/node-feature-discovery/docs/get-started/introduction.md

 | [&lt;instance&gt;.]nfd.node.kubernetes.io/worker.version     | Version of the nfd-worker instance running on the node.
 Informative use only.
 | [&lt;instance&gt;.]nfd.node.kubernetes.io/feature-labels     | Comma-separated list of node labels managed by NFD.
 NFD uses this internally so must not be edited by users.
 | [&lt;instance&gt;.]nfd.node.kubernetes.io/extended-resources | Comma-separated list of node extended resources managed by NFD.
 NFD uses this internally so must not be edited by users.
+| [&lt;instance&gt;.]nfd.node.kubernetes.io/feature-annotations | Comma-separated list of node annotations managed by NFD.
+NFD uses this internally so must not be edited by users.

 NOTE: the [`-instance`](../reference/master-commandline-reference.md#instance)
 command line flag affects the annotation names